simple-login/website/content/blog/mobile.md

 </p>
 {{< /rawhtml >}}

-This mobile first version doesn't have all features as on the web app but it's quickly catching up, stay tuned!
+This mobile-first version doesn't have all features as on the web app but it's quickly catching up, stay tuned!